In touch with Cong high command over party issues: Pilot | Politics

 In touch with Cong high command over party issues: Pilot

-Former Rajasthan deputy chief minister Sachin Pilot on Wednesday said he is in touch with the Congress high command over party issues raised by him and hoped that required steps will be the top leadership.
-We are in touch with the high command and I believe that the AICC is going to take necessary steps required to be taken, he told reporters.
+Former Rajasthan deputy chief minister Sachin Pilot on Wednesday said he is in touch with the Congress high command over party issues raised by him and hoped that required steps will be taken by the top leadership.

 - Country: